sourcegraph/handbook/content/departments/engineering/product/process/prioritize_and_build/cross-product_core_workflow.md

 - File result page
 - Repo result page (and child pages, excluding Code Intel)

-## Current strategy and processes

-This role was created the final third of FY23 Q2 and the long term strategy and processes are still being defined.

-### Short term

-In the near term, the strategy is to prepare for deeper integration of Sourcegraph products and features by reducing the complexity of the core workflow.
-We'll do this by making high-confidence, low-effort changes which largely involve removing or consolidating features and experiences.
-Only a small number of new features will be introduced.

 ## Resources

 - The first initiative is the **Core workflow punch list** ([GitHub project](https://github.com/orgs/sourcegraph/projects/271/views/1))